Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 Up for a late night snack?

-This furry intruder certainly was.
+This curry intruder certainly was.

 He made himself at home after raiding the fridge.

-So, Caroline says there's a simple reason, a simple reason why animals are entering our space, We're invading their territory, so now they're invading ours.
+Sir Kelly says there's a simple reason, a simple reason why animals are entering What are the reasons why animals are entering our space?

 We're going into their natural habitat, so naturally they have to find food.